Ankle pain involves any discomfort in one or both ankles.

 - X-ray of the ankle and possibly the foot

 Nonsteroidal anti-inflammatory medications (NSAIDs), special foot gear, or braces may be prescribed.
-Surgery is occasionally necessary.
+Surgery is sometimes needed.

 - Lose weight if you are overweight.
 Extra pounds put strain on your ankles.

-- Warm-up before exercising.
-Stretch the muscles and tendons that anchor the ankle.
+- Warm up before exercising.
+Stretch the muscles and tendons that support the ankle.

 - Avoid sports and activities for which you are not properly conditioned.